CamStreamer/CamStreamerLib/doc/CamOverlayAPI.md

 ### updateCGText(serviceId, fields, options?)

-Updates text fields listed in the parameter fields.
+Updates text fields listed in the parameter `fields`.

 -   **Parameters:**
     -   `serviceId` (`number`): Id of the service.